-5. Make Click Worthy Pin Images (Critical)
+4. Make Click Worthy Pin Images (Critical)

 This pin did so well, I decided to create a similar pin and it did even greater!

-My point in saying all of this is when you find a pin design that does well, keep making them just like that and continue to experiment with different designs.
+My point in saying all of this is when you find a pin design/description that does well, keep making them just like that and continue to experiment with different designs.
 If you take a look at my Pinterest board you’d see so many different looks.

 I don’t love these pins but apparently many people do.
 I’ve made about 5-6 pins that say the same thing but designed differently (and they have done well).
-I also added a little teaser on these to increase my click rate.
+I also added a little teaser on these to increase my click-through rate.

-6. Join Group Boards
+5. Join Group Boards

 Update: Pinterest has changed the way group boards work.
 This used to be how I gained most of my traffic but now I focus more on my personal boards.
 I am apart of a couple really good group boards that I pin to, but I recommend focusing on your personal boards.

 This was an EXCELLENT article about Group boards and I highly recommend reading it.
 I can’t believe she gave all of this valuable information for free.